f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Software Management -> Partition Images
 ---------------------------------------

-Each chassis partition will require an F5OS software release to be specified when enabled.
+Each chassis partition will require an F5OS-C software release to be specified when enabled.
 You may also upgrade chassis partitions as needed.
 Chassis partition releases are loaded into the system controllers via the **Software Management > Partition Images** webUI page.
-F5OS releases are available on downloads.f5.com.
+F5OS-C partition images are available on downloads.f5.com.

 .. image:: images/initial_setup_of_velos_system_controllers/image24.png
   :align: center